 OMS Senior School at Forest Farm

-The senior school at Forest Farm offers an unpretentious alternative education for children and their families who want a different kind of learning experience to what mainstream or traditional schooling provides.
+The senior school at Forest Farm offers an unpretentious alternative education for children and their families who want a different kind of learning experience to that which mainstream or traditional schooling provides.
 We are no-nonsense in our approach:

 Our approach to learning: make it active, make it relevant and make it meaningful and enjoyable.

 Our approach to assessment: measure what really matters, and use this to inform open and honest discussion to support their progress.

 Our approach to relationships and behaviour management: respect children, truly listen to them and treat them with kindness.
 We practice a restorative conflict resolution approach.

 Our children make good progress, achieve grades to be proud of and leave OMS as free-thinking, caring and creative people.

 We know that it is important for children to leave school with good qualifications, and we make certain that this happens.
 But we also know that a human being is more than a collection of letters attached to their name and that a child’s worth is not measured in GCSE certificates.
 We want students to leave Forest Farm with a care for others and for their world, and with the intellectual, emotional and social skills to achieve their dreams, whatever they may be.

 Our beautiful rural setting, small size and progressive ethos alone set us apart from the myriad of other school options in Oxford.
 State education has been compared to the factory farming of children: our children live free range.
 Private education often looks to tradition and conservative guiding principles, but we are innovating every day.

 Distinctive and Innovative Features